News

 • Announcing IEEC4 at Bristol in 2026

 The Fourth International Early Engines Conference (IEEC4), Kingswood Heritage Museum, Bristol.
-20-22 March 2026 Conference Details and Call for Papers Following our previous successful conferences, we are delighted to confirm our fourth event, (IEEC4) will be hosted by the Kingswood Heritage Museum in Warmley, near Bristol in South Gloucestershire, from 20-22 March 2026.
+20th-22nd March 2026 Conference Details and Call for Papers Following our previous successful conferences, we are delighted to confirm our fourth event, (IEEC4) will be hosted by the Kingswood Heritage Museum in Warmley, near Bristol in South Gloucestershire, from 20-22 March 2026.
 DATES, TIMES AND VISITS?
-The event will run from noon Friday 20th until noon on Sunday 22nd March 2026 and it is our intention to arrange group visits to a number of surviving Newcomen Engine Houses on Thursday 19th and to other significant stationary engine sites on Monday 23th.
-Please note these visits are not covered by…
+The event will run from noon Friday 20th until noon on Sunday 22nd March 2026 and it is our intention to arrange group visits to a number of surviving Newcomen Engine Houses on Thursday 19th March and to other significant stationary engine sites on Monday 23rd March.
+Please note these visits are not…